Field Theory Equivalences as Spans of $L_\infty$-algebras: Introduction

 There are therefore many situations in which a physically equivalent field theory is constructed in a two-step-procedure, by first integrating in fields and then integrating out different fields.
 Notable examples are (non-Abelian) T-duality for sigma models and the Penrose--Ward transform.
 This naturally suggests the picture that for any two semi-classically equivalent field theories $\frL^{(1)}$ and $\frL^{(2)}$, there is a `correspondence theory' $\frL^{(c)}$ that is semi-classically equivalent to both $\frL^{(1)}$ and $\frL^{(2)}$ together with homotopy transfers between $\frL^{(c)}$ and $\frL^{(1)}$ and between $\frL^{(c)}$ and $\frL^{(2)}$, respectively, amounting to integrating out fields in $\frL^{(c)}$:

-Mathematically speaking, for any pair of $L_\infty$-algebras\footnote{The evident generalisation to arbitrary homotopy algebras should be straightforward.} $\frL^{(1)}$ and $\frL^{(2)}$, there is an $L_\infty$-algebra $\frL^{(c)}$ quasi-isomorphic to both $\frL^{(1)}$ and $\frL^{(2)}$, and where the quasi-isomorphism can be captured by a homotopy transfer.
+Mathematically speaking, one may therefore conjecture that for any pair of $L_\infty$-algebras\footnote{The evident generalisation to arbitrary homotopy algebras should be straightforward.} $\frL^{(1)}$ and $\frL^{(2)}$, there is an $L_\infty$-algebra $\frL^{(c)}$ quasi-isomorphic to both $\frL^{(1)}$ and $\frL^{(2)}$, and where the quasi-isomorphism can be captured by a homotopy transfer.
+We note that the conjectured statement would also allow for a so far missing, clean definition of quasi-isomorphisms of cyclic $L_\infty$-algebras.

 We shall prove that this is indeed the case in \cref{sec:spans_of_l_infty_algebras}.
 We then work out the details for three distinct cases: firstly, an illustrative toy example of two quasi-isomorphic scalar field theories in \cref{sec:toy_model}; secondly, the much more intricate and interesting case of the principal chiral model and its (non-Abelian) T-dual in \cref{sec:PCM}; and thirdly, the Penrose--Ward transforms between field theories allowing for a twistorial description and holomorphic Chern--Simons theory on the corresponding twistor spaces in \cref{sec:twistors}.
+We note that further examples of such spans, but described from the dual, BV perspective, can be found in~\cite{Barnich:2010sw,Grigoriev:2012xg}.